How long do solar panels last?

 A solar panel system always come with one or more warranties.
 Lets’ breakdown what these mean:

-Several factors can affect a solar panels lifespan, including:
+Several factors can affect a solar panels lifespan, so it’s important you identify them sooner rather than later.
+These include:

 High temperatures